KoolPal/woocommerce-email-testing/readme.md

 ![Test Email in Gmail](https://s3.amazonaws.com/images.themes.email/wc-email-testing/screenshot-4.png)

 ## How to Release an Update
-- Change the version number in the JSON file (Update the other fields if necessary).
 - Change the version number in the plugin.php

 ## Changelog